wbamberg/idl-reference/docs/nsIWinMetroUtils.md

 See the Windows SwapMouseButton API docs for details.
 Included here for use in automated tests (see bug 839460).

-@param aSwap true to enable the preference, false to disable it.
-@return original value of the preference.

 #### Parameters ####